 As necessary, in order to adapt to changing circumstances e.g. a prospective reviewer being unavailable or a reviewer withdrawing at short notice, the procedures for the establishment of review groups will remain flexible.

-The final selection of the review group will be reported to the Academic Council Quality Enhancement Committee.
-The final selection will be independent of the school under review.
+The final selection of the review group will be independent of the school under review, and will be reported to the Academic Council Quality Enhancement Committee.

+3.7.
 Objectives and Function of the Review Group